jogetoss/enhanced-soap-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This Enhanced SOAP Tool allows user to save the request and response payload of a call to webservice for integration purpose.

 # Getting Help